Local and Global Blow Downs of Transport Twistor Space: Continuous dependence of the normal operator

-Simple manifolds are diffeomorphic to a compact ball in $\R^d$, so without loss of generality we assume that $M=\overline U$, where $U=\{x\in \R^d:|x|<1\}$, with metric $g=(g_{ij})$ given in terms of Euclidean coordinates.
-By \cite[Lemma 8.1.10]{PSU23}, the Schwartz kernel of $N^g_0$ equals
+\begin{proof}{Proof of Proposition~\ref{claim2}} Simple manifolds are diffeomorphic to a compact ball in $\R^d$, so without loss of generality we assume that $M=\overline U$, where $U=\big\{x\in \R^d \mid |x|<1\big\}$, with metric $g=(g_{ij})$ given in terms of Euclidean coordinates.
+By \cite[Lemma~8.1.10]{PSU23}, the Schwartz kernel of $N^g_0$ equals

 where $d_g$ is the geodesic distance and $J_g$ is a Jacobian factor.
 They depend continuously on the metric in the sense that the following map is continuous: